 Regulatory status in Europe and internationally

-In Europe, DDAC is regulated by Directive 98/8/EC and associated amendments, which govern its use in biocidal and disinfectant products.
-The substance was approved for limited use in January 2010, but this initial authorization focused only on ornamental crops and expired in 2013.
+In Europe, DDAC is regulated by Directive 98/8/EC and its associated amendments, which govern its use in biocidal and disinfectant products.
+The substance was approved for limited use in January 2010, but this initial authorization focused solely on ornamental crops and expired in 2013.
 Since then, the use of DDAC in agriculture has been restricted, and any use in food products is subject to strict controls.

-Regulation of maximum residue limits (MRLs)
+Regulations concerning maximum residue limits (MRLs)

 Importance of MRLs for product safety